-'The Philadelphia Story' is extraordinarily well-done and is regarded, not only as one of the best comedy movies ever made, but also as one of the great masterpieces of Hollywood film-making.
-Its screenplay is sharp and bright and the three main stars are pefectly cast and perform at the peak of their powers.
+'The Philadelphia Story' is extraordinarily well-done and is regarded, not only as one of the best comedy movies ever made, but also as one of the great masterpieces of Hollywood film making.
+Its screenplay is sharp and bright and the three main stars are perfectly cast and perform at the peak of their powers.
 The film cleverly maintains a perfect balance between an outward veneer of elegance and sophistication whilst being outrageously funny and silly at the same time.

 Main CastCary Grant ...
 C. K. Dexter Haven

 James Stewart ...
 Macaulay Connor

 Katharine Hepburn (1907-2003) Her performance as Tracy Lord is the hub around which the whole plot and the other characters spins.
 She was one of the brightest of all Hollywood stars with a career of unparallelled success, spanning seven decades, in which she appeared in over fifty movies.
 She won four Best Actress Oscars, three of them after passing the age of sixty.
 She formed several unforgettable screen partnerships with acting giants such as Cary Grant, Spencer Tracy and Humphrey Bogart and her work spanned a variety of genres from screwball comedy through romantic comedy to powerful drama.

 Cary Grant (1904-1986) Grant was well on his way to achieving legendary status in Hollywood.
 He starred in over 70 movies, many of them classics such as 'The Philadelphia Story', 'Charade', and 'Notorious', and he was twice nominated for Oscars.
 He was runner up to Humphrey Bogart in The AFI's list of Greatest Male Stars of all Time.